Unicode compatibility considerations

 - The codeset in which the server provides characters when it calls the plug-in's callback routines

 - The codeset that the plug-in uses when it makes API calls to the server

 The server always uses its own codeset when delivering characters to plug-in callback routines.
 Therefore, a Unicode server always delivers characters in the UTF-8 codeset.

-Version 7.x and later of the mid tier is a Unicode client for the BMC Remedy AR System server.
+Mid Tier is a Unicode client for the BMC Remedy AR System server.
 A single mid tier can manage clients and transfer data in any language supported by BMC Remedy AR System.